Sockeye Fishing 1500×500

 Pink salmon are present in August and September, with the highest numbers returning during even-numbered years.
 The final fish to arrive is the steelhead.
 They begin returning in late August and continue to run through the fall months of October and into December.
 These fall-run steelhead overwinter in the river and lake, completing their spawning cycle in the spring.

+Our Kasilof River fishing guides know when and where to find Salmon so that your trip is the best it can be!
 In addition to salmon and steelhead, the Kasilof River also supports populations of both resident and sea-run Dolly Varden char, as well as a resident population of rainbow trout.

 Where Do We Fish The Kasilof River?